ADIA Lab Summer School: Applied AI for the Digital Economy, in collaboration with the Tsinghua Shenzhen International Graduate School (SIGS)

 Dr. Zhang graduated from the University of Texas at Austin with a PhD in 2003.
 Prior to that, she received her B.S. in Biochemistry and M.S. in Biochemistry and Molecular Biology from Peking University.

-Long Zeng is an Associate Professor and Doctoral Supervisor with a PhD from the Hong Kong University of Science and Technology.
+Dr. Long Zeng is Doctoral Supervisor with a PhD from the Hong Kong University of Science and Technology.
 He leads the Intelligent Manufacturing and Machine Vision Research Group and serves as Director of the Tsinghua–Purdue Intelligent Service Robot Technology Joint Research Center.